• Skip to primary navigation

 Description

 Carrot cake in bliss ball form!
-Energy bites packed with walnuts and grated carrots naturally sweetened with dates and raisins.
+Energy bites packed with walnuts and carrots naturally sweet with dates and raisins.
 Perfect for meal prep!

 Ingredients